Asymptotic expansions relating to the distribution of the length of longest increasing subsequences: Expansion of the Hard-to-Soft Edge Transition

 \begin{theorem} There holds the hard-to-soft edge transition expansion

-which is uniformly valid when $t_0\leq t < h_\nu^{-1}$ as $h_\nu\to0^+$, $m$ being any fixed integer in the range $0\leq m\leq m_*$ and $t_0$ any fixed real number.
+which is uniformly valid when $t_0\leq t < h_\nu^{-1}$ as $h_\nu\to0^+$, $m$ being any fixed non-negative integer and $t_0$ any fixed real number.
 Preserving uniformity, the expansion can be repeatedly differentiated w.r.t. the variable $t$.
-Here the $F_{j}$ are certain smooth functions; the first two are
+Here the $F_{j}$ are certain smooth functions starting with